econ-innovation/.github/README.md

 3. Submission Deadline: December 6, 2023, by 24:00 (midnight).

 ## How to Submit Your First Assignment
-Follow the instructions provided in the file named `GitHub Classroom 学生提交作业教程` in this repository.
+Follow the instructions provided in the file named `GitHub Classroom 提交作业` in this repository.

 ---

 # Pre-Class Preparation
 ## For Lecture 4 on December 7, 2023
-1. 下载pycharm
+1. Download PyCharm
-2. windows用户将pycharm配置到wsl虚拟环境，操作视频见dropbox。
+2. For Windows users, configuring PyCharm to work with the WSL virtual environment.
+See the instructional video `PyCharm - Configure an interpreter using WSL.mp4` on Dropbox.